neeraj-somani/AWS_cert/june2021/adcan/AWS_Organization.md

   - Organization Units (OU) -->
     - it can contain other AWS accounts (members) or other Organizational Units.
 - you can create new AWS account with-in the organization.
 Just need a unique email address for this and invition to that email.
-- Below point applies only when we invite already existing account into the Organization.